-Across the United Kingdom, 82% of adults drink alcohol each year.
+Across the United Kingdom, 23% of people drink more than the recommended 14 units of alcohol per week.
 In addition, approximately 1 in 11 adults take drugs each year.

 Although consuming alcohol in moderation is usually not harmless, drinking excessive amounts of alcohol gradually takes its toll on an individual’s physical and psychological health.